 The oat plant is a species of cereal grain, grown for the edible seeds or ‘groats’.
 Once the husk is removed from the groat, it may be left whole, or processed into rolled oats (steamed and rolled flat), oatmeal (chopped into small pieces), or ground into oat flour.

 Oats are a common livestock feed, but humans also like to eat them in muesli, granola, porridge, and baked goods.
 You can even brew beer from them!

 Oats are marketed as a health food as they are high in soluble fibre and complex carbohydrates.
 For a cereal, oats also have a reasonably high amount of protein (here’s a full nutritional breakdown).

-However, we avoid oats on the paleo diet because (like other grains and legumes) they contain antinutrients which contribute to leaky gut, cause inflammation, weaken the immune system, and trigger autoimmune disease.
+However, people choose to avoid oats on the paleo diet because (like other grains and legumes) they contain antinutrients which contribute to leaky gut, cause inflammation, weaken the immune system, and trigger autoimmune disease.
 Oats are also often contaminated with gluten from contact with other crops.

 Avenin is a protein found in oats.
 For some coeliacs and gluten-sensitive people, avenin can trigger a reaction similar to gluten by irritating the intestinal lining.

 Phytic acid is found in grains, nuts, seeds and beans.
 In oats, most of the phytic acid is found in the outer husk or bran.
 Phytic acid binds minerals (like calcium, zinc, iron, and magnesium) and prevents us from absorbing them.
 A high phytate diet can result in mineral deficiencies, which cause diseases such as osteoporosis and rickets.